BernhardPosselt/pf2e-kingmaker-tools/docs/house-rules.md

 * Without tactics, it's like playing a theater of mind Fighter in 5e (move in, then attack once each round); it's mindlessly boring, you can't even flank an enemy right out the gate
 * I've looked into the 1e rules and oh boy, the 1e rules suck even more
 * You can move an unlimited amount of armies on the hex map (giant ball of death) but each army on its own might get lost which is neither fun nor realistic

-I have yet to use them more to figure out a good solution.

 ### House Rules